r-niemans/cgiproject/README.md

 <p align="right">(<a href="#project-overview">back to top</a>)</p>

-## Getting Started

-To get started with the Smart Service Project, follow these steps:

-1. **Clone the repository**: Start by cloning this repository to your local machine using Git or download it as a ZIP file and extract its contents.

-2. **Set up the environment**: Create a virtual environment for the project and activate it.
-Install the necessary dependencies by running the following command:

-<p align="right">(<a href="#project-overview">back to top</a>)</p>

 ## Requirements

 <p align="right">(<a href="#project-overview">back to top</a>)</p>

 In order to replicate the results of this project, you will need R version 4.2.3. and Rstudio.
 All the required libraries are indicated in R scripts files.

 ## Data Wrangling